TROVE + THE FUTURE of NEWS

 charged with: Holistic product design, design management/oversight, and hands-on design.

-platforms: Web, Phone and Tablet for iOS, Android and Fire Phone
+platforms: Web, Phone and Tablet for iOS, Android, and the late Fire Phone

 tools-processes: Various

 The team behind Trove had prior experience building multiple successful products.
 However, the design team had been functioning without a Design Director for over six months.
-My challenge was to make sure UX and design had a voice within the organization and we communicated its benefits clearly.
+My challenge was to ensure that UX and design had a voice within the organization and that we communicated their benefits clearly.

-My duties included oversight and mentoring of my charges, their careers, and all design within Trove — from branding to product.
-In the words of our CTO, “You were hired to bring the same level of polish, fit, finish and UX of Engadget over to Trove.”
+My duties included overseeing and mentoring my charges, their careers, and all design within Trove—from branding to product.
+In the words of our CTO, “You were hired to bring the same level of polish, fit, finish, and UX of Engadget over to Trove.”

 THE WORK / HOLISTIC ACTIONS